Lerner98/axiom-rag-new/README.md

 - **Send your data to the cloud** (ChatGPT, Claude, Gemini)
 - **Require technical setup** (LM Studio, Ollama CLI, LocalAI)

 Axiom gives you a **clean chat interface** for your documents with everything running locally.
-No terminal commands.
+No terminal commands after setup.
 No model configuration.
 Just upload and ask.

 ---